Bodycam: Gabby Petito argued with boyfriend before vanishing

 Laundrie’s attorney, Steven Bertolino, said the Laundrie family is hoping for Petito’s safe return, but he’s asked them not to speak with investigators.

-“Everybody has rights and we respect the Constitution and their rights," Garrison acknowledged Thursday on ABC’s “Good Morning America.”
-"I can’t speculate as to why he’s not talking, but he has the pieces to the puzzle that we need to find Gabby.”
+“Everybody has rights and we respect the Constitution and their rights,” Garrison acknowledged in an interview on ABC’s “Good Morning America” on Thursday.
+“I can’t speculate as to why he’s not talking, but he has the pieces to the puzzle that we need to find Gabby.”

 Garrison said at a news conference Thursday that the investigation remains a missing persons case, not a murder probe, and that no intensive searches have begun because it’s unclear exactly where authorities might look.